hakyim/TO-DELETE-PrediXcan/Software/README.md

 - genotype file
 - phenotype file
-- filter file - Specifies a subset of rows on which to perform association tests (optional).
+- filter file - Specifies a subset of rows on which to perform association tests (optional)
 - transcriptome prediction model (sqlite db to be downloaded from [here](https://s3.amazonaws.com/imlab-open/Data/PredictDB/DGN-WB_0.5.db "DGN-WB-EN0.50") (A 28MB file will be downloaded if you click the link).

  	- tissue: Whole Blood (default)